 There are some helmet mounts that use straps instead of adhesive – and you could consider those.

 But I recommend a chest mount instead.
 Like this one by AmazonBasics.
 And this one is best for shooting video for context.
-It can capture your speed and the beauty of the surroundings.
+It can capture your speed and the beauty of your surroundings.

 It can also capture some perspective for the height of the zipline.